-\end{theorem} Note that since every bag of the output decomposition $(T,\beta)$ of theorem \ref{lean-decomp} is $(k,k)$-unbreakable, it is also $(k,k)$-edge-unbreakable.
-Further, the construction provided for the proof of theorem $\ref{lean-decomp}$ in \cite{DBLP:journals/talg/CyganKLPPSW21} maintained that the number of edges in decomposition is always upper bounded by $|V(G)|$ and hence $|V(T)|\leq |V(G)|+1$.
+\begin{theorem}[\cite{DBLP:journals/talg/CyganKLPPSW21}] Given an $n$-$vertex$ graph $G$ and an integer $k$, one can in time $2^{O(k \log k)} n^{O(1)}$ compute a rooted compact tree decomposition $(T,\beta)$ of $G$ such that \begin{enumerate} \item every adhesion of $(T,\beta)$ is of size at most $k$; \item every bag of $(T,\beta)$ is $(i,i)$-unbreakable for every $1\leq i \leq k$. \end{enumerate} \end{theorem} Note that since every bag of the output decomposition $(T,\beta)$ of Theorem \ref{lean-decomp} is $(k,k)$-unbreakable, it is also $(k,k)$-edge-unbreakable.
+Further, the construction provided for the proof of Theorem $\ref{lean-decomp}$ in \cite{DBLP:journals/talg/CyganKLPPSW21} maintained that the number of edges in decomposition is always upper bounded by $|V(G)|$ and hence $|V(T)|\leq |V(G)|+1$.